 The sword sliced through the man's throat, blood arching in a glittering spray.
 It splashed onto Ulrich's already blood-stained tunic and the enemy fell with a gurgle.
 Ulrich wiped his blade clean on the grass and slid it into its sheath.
 Staring out across the field, he saw that the enemy had fallen; the wounded receiving medical aid while the survivors threw down their weapons.
 Above it all hung the thick, cloying smell of blood, sweat and earth.
 The commander took a deep breath.
-This he thought is what battle is; the rush of the fight and the healthy fear of Death.
+This is what battle is; the rush of the fight and the healthy fear of Death.

 "Commander," a voice called.
 Ulrich shook his head and turned to the young man approaching.